Growing Seedless Watermelons in 5 Steps

 - Place seedlings about four feet apart in rich, loamy soil.
 If you want to skip weeding, lay down a layer of black plastic before planting to kill the weeds.

 - Water daily until the fruit appears, and then water only when the soil is dry.

 - Fertilize with a 5-10-10 mixture as needed.

 - Handle the fruit as little as possible during the growing season or the flesh will be bland and tasteless.
 The fruit is ripe when the rind resists the pressure of a fingernail.

-Inspect plants frequently to avoid losing your crop to typical watermelon growing problems such as anthracnose or gummy stem blight.
+Inspect plants frequently to avoid losing your crop to typical problems such as anthracnose or gummy stem blight.

 References and Sources